Information about support available in South Tyneside, and links to official advice.

 Visit the South Tyneside Council website for information about domestic abuse support.

-All working age residents currently in receipt of Council Tax Support will receive an additional £150 reduction in their Council Tax Bill, with no further payment due until 1st October 2020.
+All working age households currently in receipt of Council Tax Support will benefit from a reduction of up to £150 in their Council Tax Bill, with no further payment due until 1 October 2020.

-If you are struggling to pay your Council Tax, you can apply for Council Tax Support.
+If you are struggling to pay your Council Tax, you can apply for help towards your Council Tax costs by applying for Council Tax Support.

 Visit the South Tyneside Council website for information about Council Tax.